 - Treatment of the anemia

-- For severe symptoms, transfusions
+- For severe symptoms or certain problems in the fetus, transfusions

 Measures to correct anemia during pregnancy depend on the cause (see below).

 Whether blood transfusions are needed depends on whether the following occur: